Why Do Stars Twinkle at Night?

 Fun Facts

-• The twinkling of stars is called astronomical scintillation.
+• The scientific term for the twinkling of stars is astronomical scintillation.

 Did You Know?